SWAA: Sliding Window Attention Adaptation for Efficient and Quality Preserving Long Context Processing: Method

+Fine tuning is a highly direct approach to mitigating the training inference mismatch by updating the model's weights to adapt to sparse attention patterns.
+Crucially, fine tuning in our framework does not strictly imply training with naive SWA; rather, it can selectively incorporate any combination of the aforementioned methods.
+Integrating structural modifications, such as FA Decode, Interleaving Layers, or Keep First $k$ Tokens during the fine tuning phase is relatively straightforward.

-However, most available long-context datasets only contain brief ground-truth answers, lacking the reasoning steps required for fine-tuning a "thinking" model.
-Since our goal is to \textit{restore} the model's original capabilities under SWA rather than teach it new ones, we adopt an approach similar to self-distillation \cite{yang2024selfdistillationbridgesdistributiongap}.
-Specifically, we utilize the original full-attention model to generate new answers for the dataset's questions, and these generated answers are then filtered for correctness using GPT-5-Mini \cite{noauthor_chatgpt_nodate}, to construct our training dataset.
-For each question, we sample 4 answers with temperature 1 to enhance diversity, because we find it is slightly better than generating only one answer.
+However, enabling CoT (i.e., fine tuning a ``thinking'' model) presents a unique data challenge.
+Most available long context datasets provide only brief ground truth answers, which can be used to fine tune a standard instruct model, but is not applicable to a thinking model since it would severely degrade its reasoning style and capabilities.
+Since our goal is to \textit{restore} the model's original capabilities under SWA configurations rather than teach it new ones, we adopt a self distillation approach~\citep{yang2024selfdistillationbridgesdistributiongap} when fine tuning thinking models.
+Specifically, we utilize the original full attention thinking model to generate new answers for the dataset's questions, thereby perfectly preserving the CoT style if it is a thinking model.
+These generated answers are then filtered for correctness using GPT-5-Mini~\citep{noauthor_chatgpt_nodate} to construct our training dataset.
+For each question, we sample 4 answers with a temperature of $1.0$ to enhance diversity, which we empirically find yields slightly better adaptation than single answer generation.